SimpleCodeByElmir/SimpleCodeByElmir/README.md

-### Hi there 👋 My name is Elmir Musaev and welocome to my profile.
+### Hi there 👋 I'm Elmir Musaev and welocome to my profile.

-***notice that: The contribution activity here do not reflect the real time spent working on projects.
+**notice: the contribution activity here doesn't reflect the real time spent working on projects.
 Check Repo GitLab_activity/

 <!--